vukbatanovic/SETimes.SR/README.md

-# SETimes.SR: Southeast European Times corpus in Serbian
+# SETimes.SR: Reference training corpus of Serbian
 This repository contains the SETimes.SR reference training corpus of Serbian, which has been annotated on the following levels:
 * Document, sentence, and token segmentation
 * Lemmas